 Advocacy for investment in education

-Global Development Alliance provides private sector leadership and support innovation in public education.
-We design and implement initiatives that involve the entire community in improving schools.
+Global Development Alliance provide leadership and support innovation in education.
+We design and implement initiatives that involve the entire community for improving schools.

 GDAA aims to raise at least $ 5 billion to transform education systems to benefit one billion girls and boys in 87 countries.

 It is clear that Africa is now facing an education challenge, faced with the shortcomings of public education with states that are increasingly struggling to finance education.

 The emergence and prospects of private education in Africa are staggering.
 The population in Africa is estimated in 2019 at 1.3 billion, or 17% of the world population is expected to double in 2050 to reach more than 2.4 billion, more than half of which will be under 25;

 World Bank figures show that young people represent 60% of the unemployed in Africa.